nunnatsa/ginkgolinter/README.md

 * Use the `--suppress-len-assertion=true` flag to suppress the wrong length assertion warning
 * Use the `--suppress-nil-assertion=true` flag to suppress the wrong nil assertion warning
 * Use the `--suppress-err-assertion=true` flag to suppress the wrong error assertion warning
+* Use the `--allow-havelen-0=true` flag to avoid warnings about `HaveLen(0)`; Note: this parameter is only supported from command line, and not from a comment.

 ### Suppress warning from the code
 To suppress the wrong length assertion warning, add a comment with (only)